whanyu1212/car-sharing-case-study/README.md

-# Car sharing Case Study
+## Summary
 This repository is dedicated to solving a complex optimization problem that arises in the context of car-sharing services.
-The problem involves determining the optimal number of charging ports to install at various stations to minimize dissatisfaction due to failed car and parking reservations.
+We want to determine which stations should be prioritized if the business is looking to increase the number of charging points per station from 4 to 6 to accommodate growing demand

-## Data
+### Data

-The data used in this project is synthetically generated.
-This means that it's not based on real-world observations but is instead created artificially, often using random processes that mimic the real-world scenarios we're interested in.
-Synthetic data is a powerful tool for testing and development because it allows us to create a wide variety of scenarios that might not be readily available in collected datasets.
+Due to confidentiality restrictions, the actual dataset cannot be shared or viewed.
+Therefore, this project utilizes a synthetic dataset specifically designed to replicate the characteristics and behavior of the original data as closely as possible

-### Raw data
+### Data Schema and Entity Relationship
 ```mermaid
 erDiagram
     TRIP-HISTORY ||--|| CHARGET-STATUS : has